Most Common CBD Drug Interactions and Side Effects

-The good news is that CBD and antidepressants have many of the same beneficial effects.
-In fact, CBD oil benefits patients suffering from sleep issues and anxiety and could one day replace the use of antidepressants altogether as cannabidiol has less side effects than these medications.
+On a positive note, CBD and antidepressants have many of the same beneficial effects.
+In fact, CBD oil benefits patients suffering from sleep issues and anxiety.
+It could one day replace antidepressants altogether as cannabidiol has fewer side effects than these medications.

 The use of nonsteroidal anti-inflammatory drugs (NSAIDs) can also be affected by CBD consumption.
-These drugs are processed by the liver, so there are possible drug interactions with CBD hemp oil.
+The liver processes these drugs, so there can be possible drug interactions with CBD hemp oil.

-Ibuprofen (Advil) is one of the most commonly used OTC medications for pain relief.
-It is an NSAID that reduces inflammation and pain levels in the body.
+Ibuprofen (Advil) is one of the most commonly used nonprescription medicines for pain relief.
+It is an NSAID (non-steroidal anti-inflammatory drug) that reduces inflammation and pain levels in the body.

 Is ibuprofen a blood thinner?
 Yes, it may not be as potent as aspirin, but it can still affect blood clotting time, especially if it has been in your system for a while.